UP IN THE AIR

 The cold railing stung his hands so much that he had to let go.
 He plummeted into a heap of shoveled snow, crashing in up to his chest.
 As he felt the cold fluff beneath his clothes, he suddenly missed Yolei's sour-smelling room.
 "Son of a bitch!" he yelled, "I didn't wanna be Snowmanmon!"

-He kicked and rolled his way out of the pile and shook himself off, then checked his pockets to make sure he hadn't dropped his D3.
-However, he only found Ken's Digivice.
+He kicked and rolled his way out of the pile and shook himself off, then checked his pockets to make sure he hadn't dropped his D3… but he only found Ken's Digivice.
 He swore and dug around in the snow, but then he remembered the events of yesterday.
 Had he ever picked his D3 back up after Jachomon knocked him over?
-His eyes widened; no, he hadn't!
-He had to go get it!
+His eyes widened; he hadn't.
+He had to go get it.
 Ignoring the cold water in his pants, he took off down the street towards the ruined flower shop.

 … … …

 "Aww, do we have to?"
-Patamon complained, looking out the window at the snow.
+Patamon complained, looking out at the snow.